Responsive Web Design - Optimizing for Mobile

 Lastly, responsive design is now pervasive enough that mobile users have simply come to expect that their entire browsing experience will adapt itself to their devices.
 Via Google’s Mobile Ads Blog “ When they visited a mobile-friendly site, 74% of people say they’re more likely to return to that site in the future.67% of mobile users say that when they visit a mobile-friendly site, they’re more likely to buy a site’s product or service. “

 Responsive Web Design may take more effort to develop, along with a bit of unconventional thinking during the design process, but the rewards are certainly worth it.
-Judging by the number of new responsive sites that are popping up all the time, it won’t be long before this method is considered standards.
+Judging by the number of new responsive sites that are popping up all the time, it won’t be long before this method is considered standard.
 Don’t be left out in the cold by putting responsive web design off for the future when you could be reaping its benefits in the present.

 Please contact us for more information, to schedule a consultation or request a quote.